 immediately began griping over the inconvenience.

 were my responsibility, it was my job to go.
-However, without warning Judy
+As I

-abruptly walked out the door.
+abruptly grabbed her keys and walked out the door.
 Shocked, I stared at my

 9-year old daughter Sam who in turn stared back at me.

 We were both taken aback.
 After several moments of silence,